SatyJais/GoogleAds_CRMData_Dashboard/README.md

 [PORTFOLIO_HOME](https://satyjais.github.io/)

 ## ETL and dashboarding using Google BigQuery(SQL) & Looker Studio
-Data streamlining &amp; automation project
+Data streamlining, integration &amp; automation project

 # Business Background
 As the Account/Data Manager for a digital advertising project with a senior living marketplace in the U.S., I was tasked with building a dashboard to monitor campaign performance — both for internal use and for client reporting.